extremeshok/spamassassin-extremeshok_fromreplyto/README.md

 Configures spamassassin to score mails with various rules against the reply-to, from and to headers.
 Spam often uses a different From: and Reply-To: Whilst most legitimate email does not.
-Spam often uses the same From: and To: Whilst most legitimate email does not Same domain checking Logic, will allow for different subdomains of the same domain name.
+Spam often uses the same From: and To: Whilst most legitimate email does not Same domain checking Logic, will allow for different sub-domains of the same domain name.

 ## REQUIRES
 spamassassin